ColorlibHQ/AdminLTE/docs/components/control-sidebar.md

 ##### Control Sidebar Push
 {: .text-bold .text-dark}
 By adding the `.control-sidebar-push` to `body`, the sidebar pushes the content away instead of overlaying the content.
+You can also add `.control-sidebar-push-slide` to `body`, to push the content away with an transition.

 ##### Dark Sidebar Markup
 {: .text-bold .text-dark}